 Through its Center for International Programs, Kalamazoo College sponsors study abroad programs in the following countries: Ecuador, France, Germany, Kenya, Mexico, Sénégal, Spain, Thailand, and Trinidad.
 In addition, Kalamazoo College students are able to participate in programs organized by foreign or U.S. institutions in a number of other countries including Australia, Botswana, Chile, China, Costa Rica, Denmark, Egypt, England, Greece, Hungary, India, Israel, Italy, Japan, and Scotland.
 For specific information about the study abroad or study away programs available to Kalamazoo students and their requirements for participation, please contact the Center for International Programs.
 A list of study abroad and study away programs pre-approved for transfer of academic credit is updated and published by the Center yearly.
+It is available on the CIP website.
 All study abroad programs offered through the Center are subject to annual enrollment limits.
 In the case where a program does not have sufficient minimum enrollment to meet academic and/or financial requirements, the College reserves the right to cancel the program for that particular year and assign students elsewhere.

 The Center determines which study abroad and study away programs qualify for transfer of academic credit and Kalamazoo College financial assistance/scholarships.
 Students should consult the "List of Study Abroad Programs" regularly to determine if a program qualifies for the transfer of academic credit and Kalamazoo College financial assistance/scholarships.
 Programs may be changed, suspended, or withdrawn at any time due to political, economic, or other conditions.
 No credit will be awarded for any academic work done outside the United States without prior endorsement by the Center.
 Requests for endorsements after the fact will not be considered.
 Students interested in enrolling in a program not on the List of Study Abroad Programs Approved for Transfer of Academic Credit (a copy of which can be found in the CIP office and on the CIP website) can petition the Center to have the program endorsed on a one-time basis.
 Such petitions must be filed by November 1 of the calendar year prior to the year in which students wish to participate.
 A description of the petition process is available in the Center for International Programs and on the CIP website.